 There are lots of benefits to routinely cutting hedges for example causing thicker and fuller growth, boosting root development, encouraging flowering, enhancing its overall health, promoting longer shoots and preventing disease.
 And as well as fulfilling the goal it was grown for - form an effective dividing line between yours and your neighbours garden, give you an enhanced level of privacy and provide shelter from damaging winds, a strong and vibrant hedge looks prettier and more appealing.

-A hedge can pretty quickly become top heavy and patchy when it's not properly cared for, with unsightly gaps and a lack of growth and foliage, particularly on the lower parts.
-Your hedge will be neater and more compact and should send out lots of new shoots to fill those gaping holes if it is continually cut.
+Hedges that aren't regularly maintained and cut are likely to become straggly and top heavy with ugly holes and a general lack of foliage, especially at the bottom of the hedge.
+Your hedge is going to be neater and will sprout lots of new shoots to fill those gaping holes if it is continually trimmed.

 A hedge that's allowed to grow unattended will also spread itself outwards, using up more of your garden space and generating a substantial clump of leafless branches on the inside that are going to look horrid when you do eventually cut it back.
 If you allow your hedges to get into this deplorable state they might never grow back again and will undoubtedly take a number of years before they look in good shape once more.